 - the original recipe: sweetened coconut with 2/3 cup of sugar

 And the winner is….the original recipe!
 The sugar is a necessary ingredient to achieve the caramelization with the egg whites and gives the exterior and the almonds a toasty, sweet crispness.
 Version #1 was missing that texture and Version #2 while good, wasn’t AS good.
-Bottom line: these are Christmas cookies, people – they’re not meant to be healthy!
-But I TRIED.
+Bottom line: you do have options!
+If reducing the sugar is a necessity, definitely go with option #2.
 The good news is that a single one of these cookies makes a perfect treat, especially with some tea or coffee.
-Or breakfast.
-Or lunch.
-Or at midnight.
+Or maybe have one for breakfast.
+Or after lunch.
+Even better—at midnight during a rehash of a fun holiday party.

 chocolate dipped coconut macaroons